ivan-kleshnin/unredux/docs/reactive-or-what.md

 # Reactive or... what?

-What it the opposite of being "reactive"?
+What it the opposite of being **reactive**?
 Should we always say "non-reactive" like it's something bad?
-Let's start with a more simple question and accept, at first, that there are two types of programs:
+Let's take a step back and accept, at first, that there are two types of programs:
 **one-off** and **interactive**.
 Those terms aren't *official* but neither are, which is strange, by the way, because it's such a fundamental distinction!

-One-off programs have no loop.
-Examples: command line utils.
-The result of their work is their return value and the side effects made during their run time.
+**One-off** programs have no interaction loop.
+Examples: most command line utils.
+Counter-example: `less` util (`$ cat package.json | less`) which can be interacted with UP/DOWN keys.

+The result of one-off programs is their return value and side effects they produce during their run time.
 The run time is an unnecessary evil.
 We can definitely apply the rule "the faster – the better" for them.
 Moreover, the time is the enemy of one-off programs.
 Check that file exists.
 Write to it.
 If the file disappears between those two – we have a bug.
 Efficiency metrics: throughput.
-Common optimization technique: parallelism.
+Optimization technique: parallelism.

-Interactive programs (basically, it's what we often call "applications") have a loop inside them.
+**Interactive** programs (applications) have an interaction loop inside them.
 Examples: servers (web, database, etc.), games, cronjobs (egde case).
+Counter-example: a casino game where you guess a number and get the yes/no result.
+The next attempt is the next game.

-The result of their work is both the process itself (being ready to respond to the request) and the side-effects it makes.
+The result of interactive programs is both the process itself and the side-effects it produces.
+The run time is rather good.
+Imagine your dev. ops saying "Our server has finally finished it's work". :smile:
+We can tell that "the faster is better" for servers but it's not faster in the same sense.
+The overal computation time is irrelevant.
+You care for individual delays for each client instead.
 Efficiency metrics: latency.
-Common optimization technique: concurrency.
+Optimization technique: concurrency.

+---

 So back to "reactive".
-Andre Staltz "proposed" (in quotes because it wasn't formally a *proposition*) two words as definitions of being non-reactive: interactive and passive.
+Andre Staltz "proposed" (in quotes because it wasn't formally a *proposition*) two words as definitions of being non-reactive: **interactive** and **passive**.
 I don't particularly like both.

-"Interactive" sounds good, the word is not too overloaded.
+**Interactive** sounds good, the word is not too overloaded.
 The problem comes with connotations.
 Reactive architectures fit the best for Interactive systems.
 So we have a contradiction.

-"Passive" is even worth because in non-reactive systems we mostly deal with the active part.
+**Passive** is even worth because in non-reactive systems we mostly deal with the active part.
 Contradiction in its essence.

 ```